RefesonPinho/RefesonPinho/README.md

 From Bahia, Brazil to the world✈🌍

--Starting the third semester in February 2022 in software analysis and development at Faculdade SENAC de Joinville-SC.
+-Studying the third semester in systems analysis and development at Faculdade SENAC in Joinville-SC..

 -🔭 I am currently looking for an internship in the IT field.

--🌱 I am currently learning the Java language and database disciplines such as (create model, generate script, insert, update and query this data).
+-🌱 I'm currently learning the C# language and database disciplines like (create model, generate script, insert, update and query this data).

 <div align="center">
   <a href="https://github.com/RefesonPinho ">